calwilee/LoLEDA/README.md

   </tbody>
 </table>

 At first glance, it may appear here that no one on either team banned a champion.
-If we take a look at the [recording](https://www.twitch.tv/videos/1302904867?t=05h29m25s) at 5:27:00, we can see that they did ban champions.
+If we take a look at the [recording](https://www.twitch.tv/videos/1302904867?t=05h29m25s){:target="_blank"}, we can see that they did ban champions.
 Even though this occurence would be a case of MCAR, it appears that the majority of the bans were correctly reported.
 As a result, we can conclude that the missing values in the ban columns are missing by design.
 When a player chooses not to ban a champion, there is no banned champion to report, so the data is missing.

-4
+## Missingness Dependency